inkyuteam/corona-api-nextjs/README.md

 **Installation**

-1. open the directory of the repo and run `npm install`
+1. open the directory of the repo and run `npm install --legacy-peer-deps`
 2. then run `npm run build` to build project.
 3. run `npm run dev` to run the project.